-Potential Trailheads.
+Trailheads.
 As outlined in Chapter 4, a variety of trailheads and trail access points are included in the recommendations for the Future Trail Network.
 In many cases, the best opportunities to create new trail access points or parking opportunities at trail access points will be through partnerships with private property owners.
 Using existing off-street parking when it is not in use (often evenings and weekends) is one such opportunity.
 Use agreements should be established and signage and enforcement related to any necessary restrictions should be considered.
-Additional public input is required prior to all trailhead development.